-You might have noticed me talking about shy people a lot on this blog.
-You can see it in the sidebar, my book, some of my post and now I’m writing a post focused for shy people.
+You might have noticed me talking about shy people a lot on this website.

 For the longest time I’ve been a really shy person.

 You can still see how sometimes I’m nervous when I’m with someone new or how I stutter when I talk.

 Back in school, I was the guy who sits at the back of the class or on the sides with not much friends.

 I couldn’t even get a girlfriend until my best friend introduces a girl over the phone (and I asked her to be my girlfriend over the phone and our relationship was mostly over the phone).

 Pathetic, right?
 I’m a shy person.